Your marriage was plugging along until recently.

 The shock of divorce being a possibility.
 (As we said, this may be combined with relief on your spouse’s side.)

 Is on mostly on your shoulders: listening to what has led your spouse to leaning out of the marriage and take seriously how you have contributed to the problems.
-We have ideas for how you can do this difficult but powerful work for your marriage.
+We have ideas for how you can do this difficult but powerful work for your marriage in our First Step Guide.
+It's available immediately.
+Material for leaning in wives is being developed.

-- Marriage Counseling, which is appropriate when your spouse has decided to take divorce off the table for now and to work with you to revive your marriage.
-We have a list, every growing, of couples therapists we trust for your marriage. [insert]
+which is appropriate when your spouse has decided to take divorce off the table for now and to work with you to revive your marriage.
+We have a vetted list of couples therapists we trust for your marriage.